janm-dev/quicalc/README.md

 # Quicalc

-A quick and handy desktop calculator.
+A quick and handy desktop calculator based on [kalker](https://kalker.xyz).

+## Platform Compatibility

+Currently, only Windows 11 is tested and built.
+This program may work on other platforms (probably at least macOS, Linux with GTK, and older versions of Windows), but they are currently not supported.

 ## Shortcuts